 The mail-query program uses '--restricted' to search on the database, and by default only searches for PRs that aren't closed (see Section 2.4 [Querying the database], page 20).

 3.6 Installing the daemon

 By default, the daemon and clients are set to use port 1529.
-Add the line support 1529/tcp # GNATS to your '/etc/services' file.
-If you want a different service name, configure GNATS with --enable-gnats-service=servicename adjusting the path accordingly if you used configure options to make changes to the defaults.
-To make inetd start spawning the GNATS daemon when connected on that port, send it a hangup signal (HUP).
+Add the line to your /etc/services file.
+If you want a different service name, configure GNATS with --enable-gnats-service=servicename